-Remember you need to have a DBS Enhanced Child and Adult workforce check with barring check for Child and Adult and also complete Basic awareness (C0) and Foundation (C1) safeguarding training.
+Remember you need to have a DBS Enhanced Child and Adult workforce check with barring check for Child and Adult and also complete Basic Awareness (CO), Foundation (C1), and Awareness of Domestic Abuse safeguarding training.
 The Diocese will keep a record on our central Database (SalDims) that you have completed these requirements which also will be visible to your PCC via your Parish Safeguarding officer (PSO) to ensure your DBS & safeguarding is always kept up-to-date.